Mix butter until smooth and creamy - about 3 minutes using a stand mixer on high speed.

 Add cream cheese and mix until completely combined.

 Mix in powdered sugar, one cup at a time.

-Mix in cocoa powder until fully combined.
+Mix in cocoa powder and kosher salt until fully combined.

 Spread or pipe on cakes and cupcakes.

 Double this recipe if you like very high frosting swirls on your cupcakes.

 Always make sure that all ingredients are at room temperature before starting.